 The Maryland Lottery and Gaming Control Commission oversees and regulates casino gambling in the state.
 The commission has seven members, each appointed by the governor and approved by the State Senate.

-The state agency is responsible for licensing and ensuring that all Maryland online casino sites and sportsbooks adhere to state gambling laws and regulations.
+The state agency is responsible for licensing and ensuring that all Maryland online casino sites and bookmakers adhere to state gambling laws and regulations.
 It also provides monthly revenue reports and oversees a division dedicated to responsible online gambling in Maryland.

 Sweepstakes or social casinos such as Chumba Casinos and Luckyland Slots are legal, popular and available.
 Sweepstakes casinos offer many of the slots and table games you would find at retail or online casinos, but with no real money changing hands.
 Instead, players use virtual currencies to win contests and prizes.
 The games are available on Sweepstakes casino websites, Facebook and other apps.
 Live!
 Casino & Hotel Maryland offers its own social casino.
 Gambling.com provides ratings and recommendations for the top sweepstakes casinos.